Montgomery County, Maryland: Top employers

 According to the county's comprehensive annual financial reports, the top employers by number of employees in the county are the following.
 "NR" indicates the employer was not ranked among the top ten employers that year.

 Politics and government

 Montgomery County was granted a charter form of government in 1948.

 The present County Executive/County Council form of government of Montgomery County dates to November 1968 when the voters changed the form of government from a County Commission/County Manager system, as provided in the original 1948 home rule Charter.
+The County Commission/County Manager system was seen as inadequate for the growing population of the county who wanted more services assistance and accountability from the government.

-The Montgomery County government had a surplus of $654 million for the fiscal year ended June 30, 2021.
+The Montgomery County government had a surplus of $654 million for the fiscal year ending June 30, 2021.

 County executives

 The office of the county executive was established in 1970.
 The first executive was James P. Gleason.
 The current executive is Marc Elrich, who was sworn in for his first term on December 3, 2018.

 Legislative body

 The County Council is the legislative branch of Montgomery County.
 It has eleven members who serve four-year terms.
 All are elected at the same time by the voters of Montgomery County.
 As of January 2023, all 11 members on the council are Democrats.
 The council meets weekly at the county seat of Rockville—the 6th Floor of the Stella B. Werner Council Office Building.

-The members of the County Council as of 2022 are:
+The members of the County Council as of 2023 are:

 The most recent Republican serving on the Montgomery County Council, Howard A. Denis of District 1 (Potomac/Bethesda), lost re-election in 2006.
 Since then, all Council members have been Democrats.